Why are M&G doing this?

-In line with FCA requirements, we will consider each of the following criteria:
+In line with FCA requirements, the Board of MGSL have considered each of the following criteria:

-- Quality of services — We will consider the quality of each service delivered to our investors.
+- Quality of services — They consider the quality of each service delivered to investors.
 Key services include not only those directly supporting investors, but also those vital to the good running of our funds.

-- Investment performance — We will measure investment performance against all the stated objectives of a fund, and against its comparator, to evaluate whether value has been delivered over an appropriate time period.
+- Investment performance — They measure investment performance against all the stated objectives of a fund, and against its comparator, to evaluate whether value has been delivered over an appropriate time period.

-- Costs of the Authorised Fund Manager (AFM) — We will assess the costs of the AFM, which is responsible for the overall management of M&G funds, to evaluate whether our charges are justified in relation to the costs.
+- Costs of the Authorised Fund Manager (AFM) — They assess the overall costs of the AFM, in relation to the overall charges paid by investors, for the full range of UK-based M&G funds.

-- Economies of scale — We will assess the extent to which any savings arising from the scale of a fund are reflected in value for our investors.
+- Economies of scale — They assess the extent to which any savings arising from the scale of a fund are reflected in value for investors.

-- Comparable market rates — We will compare the charges for each of our funds to those of other funds in the same sector, to ascertain whether relative value is being offered to our investors.
+- Comparable market rates — They compare the charges for each of our funds to those of competitors in the same sector, to ascertain whether relative value is being offered to investors.

-- Share classes — We will analyse who invests in the share classes of each fund, and evaluate whether our investors are in the most appropriate share class.
+- Share classes — They analyse who invests in the share classes of each fund, and evaluate whether investors are in the most appropriate share class.